MicrosoftDocs/memdocs/memdocs/intune/configuration/preference-file-settings-macos.md

 Property list files, also called preference files, include information about your macOS apps.
 You define app properties or settings that you want to preconfigure.
 When the file is ready, you can use Intune to deploy the file to your devices and configure the app settings in your file.

-Property list files are typically used for web browsers, [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-mac), and custom apps.
+Property list files are typically used for web browsers, like Google Chrome, [Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-endpoint-mac), and custom apps.

+> ![WARNING]
+> There are sample `.plist` files at [ManagedPreferencesApplications examples on GitHub](https://github.com/ProfileCreator/ProfileManifests/tree/master/Manifests/ManagedPreferencesApplications).
+This GitHub repository is not owned, not maintained, and not created by Microsoft.
+Use the information at your own risk.

 > [!TIP]
 > For Microsoft Edge version 77 and newer, you can use the settings catalog.
 You don't have to use a preference file.
 For more information, go to [Settings catalog](settings-catalog.md).